Skip to Content

 Here you see a close-up view of the locking jaws of a fifth wheel hitch in the bed of a pickup truck.

+Another noteworthy difference between common travel trailers and a fifth-wheel type of RV has to do with the living space inside.
 5th wheel floor plans allow for multiple levels and slide-outs.
-The large living area afforded by the space they offer is possibly the biggest reason why these rigs are so popular with full-time RVers.
+The large living area these rigs offer is possibly the biggest reason they are so popular with full-time RVers.

 What Are the Pros and Cons of a Fifth Wheel Camper?